Battle royal (professional wrestling): New Japan Rumble

-New Japan Pro-Wrestling's annual "Rumble" battle royal takes place on the pre-show of the first night of the two-night Wrestle Kingdom show on January 4.
+New Japan Pro-Wrestling's annual "Rumble" battle royal takes place on the pre-show of the Wrestle Kingdom show on January 4.
 Participants enter at one-minute intervals and are eliminated via pinfall, submission, or by being thrown over the top rope.
 Typically leaning towards light comedy, the match includes past stars as surprise entrants.
 It is also known as the "New Japan Ranbo", the Japanese word ranbo meaning "to run riot".

+Stardom Rumbles

+Similar to NJPW Rambo match, its sister promotion World Wonder Ring Stardom also uses the same concept, as well as traditional Royal Rumble matches.
+On March 3, 2021, Unagi Sayaka won the inaugural "All-Star Rumble" at Stardom All Star Dream Cinderella.
+The first "Stardom Rambo" match took part on November 20, 2022, during Historic X-Over, which was won by Mirai.

+Royal Sambo

+A variation in Dragongate exclusive to Sambo Hall shows in the promotion's home city of Kobe, Japan.
+The match begins with two participants.
+Every 60 seconds after, two more wrestlers enter the ring simultaneously, with a range of 10-20 total participants.
+Eliminations occur via pinfall, submission, or being thrown over the top rope to the floor.
+Multiple wrestlers may pin or submit a single wrestler simultaneously.
+The match is typically more comedic in tone, is contested by members of the roster lower on the card, and is rarely for any defined prize.
+However, occasionally the match has higher stakes and participants higher on the card vying for #1 contender stipulations, or with multiple winners advancing to an important match at another show.

 Call Your Shot Gauntlet

-The Call Your Shot Gauntlet (originally called Gauntlet for the Gold) is the "Rumble" style battle royal used by Impact Wrestling.
+The Call Your Shot Gauntlet (originally called Gauntlet for the Gold) is the "Rumble" style battle royal used by TNA Wrestling.
 In this version two wrestlers begin in the ring, with additional wrestlers entering on a set time period.
 Wrestlers are eliminated by being thrown over the top rope and to the floor until two wrestlers are left, at which point a standard singles match begins.
 The prize for winning this match (which in recent years has become intergender and held at Impact's biggest annual show Bound For Glory) is getting a championship match at the time, the place, and for the title of the winner's choosing.